FelixOnline/v2/content/articles/2014-1-17-all-male-swan-lake-makes-ballet-history.md

 subtitle: >
   Dance newbies: this is not frilly dresses and satin shoes.
 You will be exposed to raw power, unsettling emotions and unsettling scenes.
 date: "2014-01-17 03:47:05 +0000"

 # Attributes from Felix Online V1
 id: "4240"
 old_path: /arts/4240/all-male-swan-lake-makes-ballet-history
 aliases:
  - /arts/4240/all-male-swan-lake-makes-ballet-history
+imported: true
+comments:
+ - this is not new  was created in the 90s

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true